NoakLiu/LLMEasyQuant/README.md

 LLMEasyQuant is a package developed for Easy Quantization Deployment for LLM applications.
 Nowadays, packages like TensorRT and Quanto have many underlying structures and self-invoking internal functions, which are not conducive to developers' personalized development and learning for deployment.
 LLMEasyQuant is developed to tackle this problem.

-Author: Dong Liu, Meng Jiang, Kaiser Pister
+Author: Dong Liu, Kaiser Pister

 ### Deployment Methods:
 #### Define the model